Matthiosso/website/kube/README.md

-# Install app on server with Kube and nginx
+# Install frontend on server with Kube and nginx

 ## Setup